nflx/pynetlook/README.md

 =========

 # WHAT
-  A service that collects netstat alike data such as known connections and listening ports of processes, and sends it to Logstash.
+  A service that collects netstat like data such as known connections and listening ports of processes, and sends it to Logstash.
 Either directly or via Redis.

   Runs on Windows and Linux.